Jude Paul Matias Dizon

 B.A., Development Studies, University of California, Berkeley

-Jude Paul Matias Dizon is a doctoral student in the Urban Education Policy programm, with a concentration in higher education, at the University of Southern California Rossier School of Education.
-Jude Paul is advised by Dr. Darnell Cole and serves as a research assistant in the newly established Center for Education, Identity and Social Justice.
+Jude Paul Matias Dizon is a Pilipino American doctoral student in the Urban Education Policy program (Higher Education) at the University of Southern California Rossier School of Education.
+Jude Paul is a research assistant in the Pullias Center for Higher Education, advised by Drs.
+William Tierney and Adrianna Kezar.

-Prior to USC, Jude Paul worked in multicultural affairs and equity offices at Santa Clara University, Diablo Valley College, and the University of Maryland, College Park.
+Prior to USC, Jude Paul worked in multicultural affairs and equity roes at Santa Clara University, Diablo Valley College, and the University of Maryland, College Park.
 He has also taught courses in Asian American Studies and facilitated intergroup dialogues.
 Jude Paul has collaborated extensively with non-profit organizations and the White Initiative on Asian Americans & Pacific Islanders to advance educational equity.
-Jude Paul has co-authored publications focusing on cultural capital, culturally resposive educational environments, and racial justice solidarity in education.
-With roots in community organizing, Jude Paul is interested in incorporating a broader lens of social policies and inequalities to understand dynamics affecting low-income, first-generation students of color in higher education.
+Jude Paul has co-authored publications focusing on racial equity in higher education, Asian Americans, student activism, and cultural validation.

-Research Assistant, Center for Education, Identity and Social Justice, University of Southern California, August 2017 -Present.
+Research Assistant, Pullias Center for Higher Education, University of Southern California, August 2017 -Present.

 Assistant Director, Office for Multicultural Learning, Santa Clara University, February 2017 -July 2017.